revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 ---

-11. Design the angular application to print the user's birthday in this format "MAY 19, 1997".
+11.Design the angular application to print the user's birthday in this format "MAY 19, 1997".

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)